Cross-Border Financial Advisors for Internationally Mobile Individuals

 Understanding the complexities of living abroad.
 You’ll likely face a dizzying array of financial issues when you move across borders, compounded by a litany of new laws and reporting requirements.
 On top of that, international financial institutions may be reluctant to work with you.

-We have vast experience helping expats in similar situations.
+Our international financial planners have vast experience helping expats in similar situations.
 We’ll help you build a globally diversified plan with an emphasis on tax efficiency and risk management.

 Foreign Citizens in the U.S.

 Building your internationally portable financial plan.
-When you arrive in the U.S., you need a financial advisor who understands the unique challenges of global families, especially when you first encounter the U.S. financial and tax system.
+When you arrive in the U.S., you need a cross-border financial advisor who understands the unique challenges of global families, especially when you first encounter the U.S. financial and tax system.
 It is equally important when you are considering leaving in the future.
-We’ll help you understand what you need to know and build a financial plan that’s not bound by geography.
+We’ll help you understand what you need to know and build an international financial plan that’s not bound by geography.

 Non-U.S. Residents